node-class-may-2023/ComIT_Node/browserapi.md

 #### Practice
 [Exercise 48](./exercises/browser/ex_48.md)

-* To validate if an imput is empty we can combine the `length` and `value` properties
+* To validate if an input is empty we can combine the `length` and `value` properties

 **Example:**
 * HTML